varigence/docs/bimlflex/reference-documentation/UseTrueFalseForBoolean.md

 # Cast Boolean to True False for Hash

-Should the SQL inline hashing function for MSSQL, SQLDB and Synapse convert BIT (Boolean) values to True/False instead of 1/0
+Determines whether the SQL inline [hashing](xref:bimlflex-concepts-hashing) function for MSSQL, SQLDB and Synapse converts BIT (Boolean) values to True/False instead of 1/0.

 Notes:
 * This setting is part of the `Core` settings category.